A brief history of the School of Communication

 The School of Communication traces its roots to the beginning of Buchtel College in 1870.
-The College offered courses in rhetoric, elocution,(the art of speaking clearly and well, with correct enunciation), and public speaking.
+The College offered courses in rhetoric, public speaking and elocution, which is the art of speaking clearly with correct enunciation.

 The first graduate of Buchtel College was Susie Chamberlain (1873), later Chamberlain Cole, who returned to Buchtel College as a teacher of reading and rhetoric.
-Students were required to complete speech training to demonstrate their ability to share their education with others.
-We continue that same tradition to this day, wherein all UA students are required to complete at least one basic speech course.
+Students were required to complete speech training in order to demonstrate their ability to share their education with others.
+The University of Akron continues that tradition to this day.
+All UA students are required to take a general education speech course.

-The department moved to Guzzetta Hall in 1976.
-The call letters of the radio station changed in 1989 to WZIP-FM, and the department became the School of Communication in 1990.
+The department moved to Guzzetta Hall in 1976, and it became the School of Communication in 1990.
 To meet the needs of the growing school, Kolbe Hall was renovated and expanded.
-The School of Communication returned to Kolbe Hall in 1998 where it resides today.
+The School of Communication returned to Kolbe Hall in 1998, where it resides today.